HPC-FAIR/docs/source/pipelines/similarity_checking.md

-# Code Similarity API Documentation
+# Pipeline: Code Similarity
 ## Overview
 The Code Similarity API is designed to compare the semantic similarity between two code snippets.
 It leverages the Hugging Face Transformers library and can be easily customized to use different models.
 The API receives two code snippets as input and returns a similarity score between 0 and 1, where 1 indicates high semantic similarity and 0 indicates low or no similarity.

 ## Getting Started
-To use the Code Similarity API, you will need to install the Hugging Face Transformers library:
+To use the Code Similarity API, you will need to install the HPCFAIR Transformers library.
+Please refer to the [installation](../index/installation.md).

 ## Usage
 ### Importing the Library